Translate your Korean family documents (aka “Korean birth certificate”) and get through the immigration process quickly and easily.

 Immigration from Korea to another country can be a long and complicated journey.
 I should know.
 Due to not having kept track of an important deadline, my wife and I had to go through the process of applying for her US permanent residence a second time!

 One step in the immigration process is the translation of Korean vital records to English.
-Immigration departments worldwide describe the required document as a “birth certificate”.
-However, though a Korean birth certificate does exist, this is not the Korean document you normally need to submit during the immigration process.
+Immigration departments worldwide often describe the required document as a “birth certificate.”
+However, though Korean birth certificates do exist, a birth certificate is not the Korean document you normally need to submit during the immigration process.

-Double-check with the immigration officer or your immigration attorney on the exact family records you need, but these are the documents I almost always translate for clients working through the immigration process from Korea.
+Double-check with the immigration officer or your immigration attorney on the exact family records you need.
+However, these are the documents I almost always translate for clients working through the immigration process from Korea.

 Make the immigration process easier for yourself by reading my article “Five Tips for Ensuring Your Korean Birth Certificate Translation Complies with Immigration Requirements“.

 The easiest way to get your Korean family documents to me for translation is to send me digital files.
-Attaching these files to an email usually works fine.
+Scanning and attaching these files to an email usually works fine.
 But if the file sizes are too big to attach to an email, I can also provide you with an easy link for large-file transfer.

 After I receive your Korean documents, I will review and email you a quote and proposed timeline.
 Once you approve and confirm the job, I can move forward with the work.